antfromano/milestone-project-4/README.md

 ## Features

--   Responsive on all device sizes
+-   Responsive on all device sizes.

--   Attractive, efficient and interactive elements
+-   Attractive, efficient and interactive elements.

 ## Features Left to Implement/Other Feature Ideas

--   Drop down inputs, insert picture, and insert website address.
+-   Customer ability to leave ratings and reviews of art pieces was not implemented due to time constraints complicated by miscommunication between virtual collaborators.

 ## Technologies